-Cavernous carbonate-hosted voids are subordinate features compared to the other forms of fill and are morphologically diverse.
-At Fishcombe Cove (SX 91979 56942) (Fig. 2), the coastal exposures host a densely packed network of steeply-dipping, sediment-filled fractures trending NNE-SSW and E-W (Figs 8b, i), which exhibit the same cross-cutting relationships as seen at Shoalstone Beach.
-Less than 10m E along the coast, a near spherical fracture cavity up to 2m in diameter occurs filled with homogenous, un-bedded Permian sandstone.
-At Fishcombe Point, a series of small 20cm wide sediment-filled fractures are connected to a number of irregular lozenge-shaped, low aspect ratio (cave-like) cavities (1.7 x 0.5m), lined with calcite (c.
-10cm thick) and filled with bedded Permian sandstone (Figs 8g, h).
+Cavernous carbonate-hosted voids are subordinate features compared with the other forms of fill and are morphologically diverse.
+At Fishcombe Cove [SX 91979 56942] (Fig. 2), the coastal exposures host a densely packed network of steeply dipping, sediment-filled fractures trending NNE-SSW and east-west (Fig. 8b, i), which show the same cross-cutting relationships as seen at Shoalstone Beach.
+Less than 10 m east along the coast, a near spherical fracture cavity up to 2 m in diameter occurs and is filled with homogenous, unbedded Permian sandstone.
+At Fishcombe Point, a series of small 20 cm wide sediment-filled fractures are connected to a number of irregular lozenge-shaped, low aspect ratio (cave-like) cavities $(1.7 \times 0.5 \text{ m})$ lined with calcite (c.
+10 cm thick) and filled with bedded Permian sandstone (Fig. 8g, h).